Qubes-Community/Contents/docs/configuration/split-ssh.md

 If you're getting an error (e.g. `error fetching identities: communication with agent failed`), make sure your vault VM is running and check your VM interconnection setup.

-## (Optional) Backing Up the Configuration
-- Start a system backup as per the [User Documentation][CreateBackup].
-- Back up your \*.kdbx file to a somewhere you *know* to be secure. (e.g. a secure USB device, an end-to-end-encrypted email box. (e.g. Tutanota, ProtonMail))

 ## Security Benefits

 In the setup described in this guide, even an attacker who manages to gain access to the `ssh-client`  VM will not be able to obtain the user’s private key since it is simply not there.